Monitor

 - Confirm that the expected accounts are attached.

-- Verify that the intended revision is running.
+- Verify that the deployment uses the intended revision.

-- Decide whether to stop the strategy or start a different revision.
+- Decide whether to stop the deployment or start a new deployment from a different revision.

 On the holdings page you’ll typically see, for each line:

-- Venue – for example, Drift, a CEX, or a specific blockchain.
+- Venue – for example, Hyperliquid during launch.

 - Venue account – which trading account this position or balance belongs to.